ossu/computer-science/README.md

 - Cryptography is recommended to anyone who wants to learn more about zero knowledge systems and other advanced topics in cryptography.
 - The Princeton Algorithms courses are highly recommended as a more practical, implementation-focused complement to the Stanford Algorithms courses recommended as part of Core CS.
 However, Part II is rarely available, so they are electives at this time.
-Note that the assignments are in Java, but don't require extensive Java experience
+Note that the assignments are in Java, but don't require extensive Java experience.

 Courses | Duration | Effort | Prerequisites
 :-- | :--: | :--: | :--: